optimagic-dev/optimagic/docs/source/explanations/optimization/optimization_algorithms.rst

     This argument of minimize (not an options key) is partialed into the function for the user.
 Specify ``criterion_kwargs`` in ``maximize`` or ``minimize`` to achieve the same behavior.
+- ``callback``
+    This argument would be called after each iteration and the algorithm would terminate if it returned True.

 .. note::
     Scipy's COBYLA, SLSQP and trust-constr support general non linear constraints in